 Now that you’ve started—and for early applicants, submitted—your college applications, it’s time to begin preparing for another important part of the application process: the college interview.
 Not all schools require an interview, but for those that do, it’s critical to be prepared.
-Below are some tips (and a few common interview questions to get you started) from the experts at VSA Future:
+Below are some tips (and a few common interview questions to get you started) from the experts at our online learning center:

 - Be yourself.
 Always be honest, since this process is about finding the best match, both for you and for the school.
 Take the time to think about (and write down if you have to) why the school appeals to you and what your interests are.
 Of course, there’s no need to be didactic, or too cliché, in your answers about your interests.
 Don’t open the interview with an unsolicited spiel about your love for the school!
 Instead, just share your genuine enthusiasm for the activities, pursuits, and classes you love—your excitement about what you do, and what you will do in the future, will make itself clear.
 Regardless of whether your interviewers just graduated or attended their 30th reunion, establish a rapport with them—and help them imagine you thriving at their alma mater.